jphmrst/PLC/src/plc/fp/Naturals.lagda.md

 -- import Data.Nat using (ℕ; zero; suc; _+_; _*_; _^_; _∸_)
 ```

-Both this chapter and the standard library invoke the `NATURAL`
+Both this section and the standard library invoke the `NATURAL`
 pragma, the former on `ℕ`, and the latter on the equivalent type
 `Data.Nat.ℕ`.
 Such a pragma can only be invoked once, as invoking it
 twice would raise confusion as to whether `2` is a value of type `ℕ`
 or type `Data.Nat.ℕ`.
 Similar confusions arise if other pragmas are
 invoked twice.
 For this reason, we will usually avoid pragmas in
-future chapters.
+future sections.
 More information on pragmas can be found in the Agda
 documentation.

 #### Exercise `shapes` (recommended) {#shapes}